ncatlab/nlab-content/pages/7/2/1/8/18127/content.md

   \mathcal{G}_3
 $$

-may be defined in temrs of the horizontal composition of homotopies with morphisms (lemma \ref{HmotopiesWithMorphismsHorizontaComposition}) and the ("vertical") composition of homotopies with themselves, in two different ways, namely by decomposing the above diagram as
+may be defined in terms of the horizontal composition of homotopies with morphisms (lemma \ref{HmotopiesWithMorphismsHorizontaComposition}) and the ("vertical") composition of homotopies with themselves, in two different ways, namely by decomposing the above diagram as

 $$